-The National Network of Promotores and Community Health Workers
+The National Network of Promotoras and Community Health Workers

-In 2001 we established the first and only Network of Promotores and Community Health Workers in California.
+In 2001 we established the first and only Network of Promotoras and Community Health Workers in California.

-The Network now includes more than 4,000 promotores in 12 regions of California and one region in Mexico.
+The Network now includes more than 4,000 promotores in 13 regions of California and one region in Mexico.
 In 2015 we also expanded to a National Network to include additional community networks in five states: Washington, Oregon, Colorado, Nevada, and Arizona.
-The Network provides leadership, training and advocacy for promotores and Community Health Workers.
+The Network provides leadership, training and advocacy for promotores and community health workers.
+Our current regions:

 - Southern California (San Diego and Imperial Counties)